sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 #pagebreak()
 === AST Analysis

-To get to know the structure of the code which needs to be refactored, the AST tree gives a good overview.
+To get to know the structure of the code which needs to be refactored the AST tree gives a good overview.
 In @first_refactoring_ast the AST tree of a simple template method is shown with the corresponding source code.

-TODO: Write actual analysis
+The outermost `FunctionTemplate` contains the template type parameters, as well as the function definition.
+The `requires` clause is represented by a `ConceptSpecialization` with a corresponding `Concept reference`.

+During the refactor operation the AST is traversed upwards from the selected node until a `Concept reference` is hit.

+Some tokens are not present in the AST itself.
+For example the ```cpp requires``` clause.
+To capture it it was necessary to look at the tokenized version of the code.

 #figure(
   grid(